The first step in the development process is building and prioritizing the product backlog. Use the Backlog module to perform this work.

 While filling in the fields, add the Program field to the form and select the program.
-For details on programs and how to create them, see Organize workspaces into programs (Enterprise Edition).
+For details on programs and how to create them, see About workspaces.

 Optional.
 Use the Autofill feature to populate new backlog items with sets of predefined values.
-For details, see Fill in fields automatically.
+For details, see Build the product backlog.